-This useful project management tool improves the process of complex planning applications.
+This useful project management tool improves the process of planning applications.

 What is a planning performance agreement (PPA)?

-A PPA is a project management tool used for major applications, and complex minor applications, which enable all parties to be clear about what is required of them at all stages of the planning application process.
+A PPA is a project management tool used for planning applications, which enable all parties to be clear about what is required of them at all stages of the planning application process.